datawizswap/EDA_Sample_Superstore-PowerBI-/README.md

-Exploratory Data Analysis (EDA) of Sample Superstore Data in Power BI Introduction
+### Exploratory Data Analysis (EDA) of Sample Superstore Data in Power BI
-This repository contains an EDA project on the Sample Superstore dataset, visualized using Power BI.
+## Introduction: This repository contains an EDA project on the Sample Superstore dataset, visualized using Power BI.
 The analysis aims to uncover insights into sales and profit distributions across various segments, regions, and categories.

-Visualizations
+# Visualizations
 1. Donut Chart: Sum of Sales by Region
 Purpose: This chart provides a visual representation of the total sales distribution across different regions.
 The donut chart format allows for an easy comparison of each region's contribution to total sales.
 2. Donut Chart: Sum of Sales by Segment